 Reproductive & Developmental Sciences

 Due to the evolutionary theme of species developing scenarios that optimize reproduction for their environmental niche, differences abound in the structure-function and regulation of reproductive organs between mammals.
 Notably, many characteristics of and mechanisms controlling reproduction are more comparable in Old World Monkeys, apes and man, and less similar to those in typical laboratory animal models, such as rats and mice.
 For example, many primates experience long (28 day) ovarian-uterine cycles ending with menstruation, whereas rodents have short (3-4 day) cycles characterized by an estrus interval promoting mating.
 Likewise, signals for maternal recognition of pregnancy, maternal-fetal-placental development and function, plus term delivery are much more similar between NHPs and women than rodents.
 Also, with longer lifespans (including menopause) as well as metabolic rates and activities that are similar to humans, NHPs are more likely to respond to environmental factors (e.g., dietary restriction or the Western-style, high-fat, high-sugar, diet) in a manner comparable to humans.
 Therefore, the mission of the DRDS is to perform basic and applied research on NHPs (primarily macaque species) to increase our understanding of primate reproduction and embryonic/fetal development, and to use this knowledge to control reproductive disorders, fertility and neonatal health.
 In addition, the Division, as part of the OHSU system and in partnership with other local programs, provides research training for individuals entering science-oriented careers (e.g., pre-and post-doctoral fellows) and a research-oriented knowledge base in primate reproduction and development for others (e.g., K-12, high school teachers, college undergraduates, and the local public).
 Finally, the Division serves as a regional, national and international resource, especially as it relates to NHP models and research.

-The research of the Division focuses on understanding the environmental (e.g., diet, stressors), central (neural) and peripheral (endocrine, paracrine and autocrine) factors controlling NHP reproduction and development, primarily in the female (Fig. 1).
+The research of the Division focuses on understanding the environmental (e.g., diet, stressors), central (neural) and peripheral (endocrine, paracrine and autocrine) factors controlling NHP reproduction and development, primarily in the female.
 Research projects span the continuum of reproductive processes from gamete and embryo development, through pregnancy initiation and maternal-fetal development, to delivery and neonatal health.
-Research groups utilize rhesus, cynomolgus and Japanese macaques (in order of prevalence) for whole animal, cellular and molecular studies of direct relevance to women’s and child health.
-Researchers are creating and using NHP models to investigate reproduction and its disorders, with the goal of considering the etiology, diagnosis and treatment of reproductive disorders, as well as developing novel approaches to contraception.
-There are 14 affiliate and visiting scientistscomprising the Division.
-Some have primarily appointments in other ONPRC divisions or the Department of Obstetrics & Gynecology, OHSU, but include the reproductive system as a major part of their research.
+Research groups utilize rhesus and cynomolgus macaques, as well as baboons for whole animal, cellular and molecular studies of direct relevance to women’s and child health.
+Researchers are creating and using NHP models to investigate reproductive physiology and pathologies, with the goal of considering the etiology, diagnosis and treatment of reproductive disorders, as well as developing novel approaches to contraception.
+There are 14 scientists comprising the Division.
+Some have primary appointments in other ONPRC divisions or the Department of Obstetrics & Gynecology, OHSU, but include the reproductive system as a major part of their research.
 While fostering the individuality of investigator’s research, a theme that emerged in recent years is the formation of interdisciplinary groups performing translational research on key issues in women’s reproductive health.
 The interdisciplinary groups bringing their expertise to clinical problems include: 1) Infertility disorders and their treatment (e.g., polycystic ovarian syndrome, endometriosis, menstrual irregularities, oocyte/embryo quality, and oncofertility) – Drs.
 S. Chavez, J. Hennebold, S. Mitalipov, O. Slayden, R. Stouffer, M. Zelinski, J. Xu.2) Fertility control and contraceptive development (reversible and irreversible methods specifically targeting the oocyte, follicle or gamete transport prior to fertilization) – Drs.
 J. Hennebold, J. Jensen, O. Slayden, R. Stouffer, M. Zelinski.3) Pregnancy disorders and their treatment (including metabolic and environmental disruptors, intrauterine infection and effects on maternal-fetal/neonatal health) – Drs.
 A. Frias, K. Grove, P. Grigsby, E. Spindel4) Reproductive aging and its effects (neural-behavioral, ovary-oocyte quality) – Drs.
 C. Bethea, H. Urbanski, M. Zelinski.5) Embryonic development, stem cell biology and regenerative medicine (aneuploidy and fetal loss, embryonic and induced-pluripotent stem cells, mitochondrial disease and mitochondrial replacement) – Drs.
 S. Chavez, S. Mitalipov.

-The division also includes a unique research-oriented assisted reproductive technology (ART) program using nonhuman primates.
-This program has produced several world "firsts" in monkey reproduction.
+The division also includes a unique research-oriented Assisted Reproductive Technology (ART) program using nonhuman primates.
+This program contributed to several "firsts" in monkey reproduction.
 For example, primate embryonic stem cells (ESCs) were produced by reprogramming monkey fibroblasts using somatic cell nuclear transfer into enucleated eggs and culturing cells from resulting blastocysts.
 This method offers potential for generating immunologically acceptable ESCs for individual animals (and ultimately patients if applicable to humans), which can be evaluated for differentiation into various cell types for treatment of many diseases characterized by loss of cells or cell function (e.g., diabetes, heart failure, neurodegenerative disorders).
-Recently, world's first chimeric monkeys were generated as proof-of-concept that "pluripotent" cells from primates can be combined to produce healthy tissues and offspring.
+Recently, the world's first chimeric monkeys were generated as proof-of-concept that "pluripotent" cells from primates can be combined to produce healthy tissues and offspring.
 In addition, methods were validated for transfer of the meiotic spindle (with its attached chromosomes, and hence all nuclear genes) from a mature primate egg, to another enucleated egg, followed by successful fertilization, pregnancy and healthy offspring.
 This technique provides a valuable option for preventing the transmission of mitochondrial DNA mutations from the mother, since spindle transfer leaves behind the mitochondria in the cytoplasm.
 Thus, the offspring would be free of risk of maternal mutations in mitochondrial DNA.
 Mitochondrial DNA mutations result in several human diseases that are currently incurable.
 Spindle transfer, if replicated and proven safe in studies on human eggs, could provide a cure.
 Recent advances in non-invasive time-lapse imaging have allowed for the identification of cell division kinetics in embryos following in vitro fertilization that are predictive of successful implantation that leads to a normal term pregnancy.
 Moreover, abnormalities in embryonic cell division and cytokinesis detected by real-time imaging are indicative of abnormal chromosome segregation and offer a means to identify embryos that would likely fail to implant, develop to term, or result in offspring with birth defects due to aneuploidy.
 Use of NHP ARTs to further characterize the causes of embryonic aneuploidy and develop preventative or curative therapies is necessary to establish safety and efficacy prior to application to humans.